xpqz/dyalog-docs/language-reference-guide/docs/system-functions/ns.md

 ## Nested `X`
 When `X` is nested, the system function processes each item of `X` in ravel order, using the entire right argument `Y`.
 If `X` is empty, the result `R` is `X`.
-Otherwise, the system function is equivalent to `X ⎕NS¨⊂Y`.
+Otherwise, the system function is equivalent to `R←X ⎕NS¨⊂Y`.

 The rest of this document describes `⎕NS` as if the left argument is not specified, or it is not nested.